Rob-rls/CV/README.md

 My non developer life is all documented on [LinkedIn](https://www.linkedin.com/in/robert-summers-5213578b).
 Some recent highlights are below.

 #### Senior Operations Technician - Axis Capital, London (2014 - 2016)
   * I was the senior member of the operations team.
 My biggest accomplishment was being a product owner where I was able to work on the entire development cycle for a piece of software.
-I had to provide input for the speciation and continual feedback to the development team throughout the process.
+I had to provide input for the specification and continual feedback to the development team throughout the process.
 The product launched and returned valuable MI on the day-to-day production of the department.

 #### Senior Account Technician - Allianz, Sydney (2013 - 2014)
   * I was transferred to Sydney to help upscale the local team's global insurance capabilities.
 There, I worked very closely with local brokers for whom I designed and lead a workshop on global insurance programs.